 service log: a document in which service and maintenance work performed for a given piece of equipment is recorded, and that contains a date, the service technician’s name, and a description of work performed.

 simple payback (years): the estimated initial cost of an EEM divided by the estimated annual cost savings of the measure expressed in years.
-The cost savings may include energy cost savings and incremental routine operations and maintenance costs.
+The cost savings may include energy cost savings and incremental routine operations and maintenance costs or savings.

 site energy: energy consumed by a building as measured at the boundaries of the building site.